eLvErDe/syslog-ng-peer-amq-consumer/README.md

 log { source(s_net); source(s_net_peer); destination(net_log); };
 ```

+I later modified the configuration to separate legacy BSD messages from new IETF ones, using different RabbitMQ routing key and different ports.

 # RabbitMQ consumer

 This Python application must be installed on each Syslog-NG server and will consume buffered message from other node.